tzPyAl/ZAVRSNI-pyplants/README.md

 ## Next step/s 🚧 🚧 🚧

-- connect plant and pot
+- create alarms between plant meta and pot iot
 - deploy, custom domain, https
 - write tests
 - create ci on gh actions

 ## To define 🤔

-- local iot data
+- IoT via API. create one or use free.
 - data visualization
 - pots hardcode statuses, and show status content and icon :!: this should be redefined.